Feynman Categories: Examples

-\subsection{Algebra type examples}
+\subsubsection{Algebra type examples}

 We can also consider smaller examples having algebras as their $\opcat$.
-Here the category $\asts$ has finitely many elements.
+Here $\V$ is trivial and $\V^\otimes$ has as objects the natural numbers with morphisms given by the symmetric groups, see the next section for details on this situation in general.
 This ``explains'' the appearance of trees/graphs in defining the relevant structures in these algebras.